*Demands explanation in writing

 “From stock taking it is now time to render account to Nigerians,” he said even as he warned that:“We need to take very difficult decisions.”

 The NFF secretariat particularly came under scrutiny for the technical failings of the board.

 The failure of the Nigerian female and male teams to qualify for Tokyo 2020 football event deflated national ego and caused authority to ask questions.

-The minister also demanded the nominal roll of the NFF as it was alleged that the federation has continued to pay some people with expired contracts.
+The minister also demanded for the nominal roll of the NFF as it was alleged that the federation has continued to pay some people with expired contracts.

 He said the ministry’s concern went beyond the dismal performance but was also about the domestic league.

-NFF President, Amaju Pinnick, was reported to have informed the minister that the federation was faced with a toxic situation that affected its administration.
+NFF President, Amaju Pinnick, was reported to have informed the minister that federation was faced with a toxic situation that affected its administration.